You can create an Amazon S3 collection by following the steps given below.

 - Enter a unique name for your collection (for example, AmazonS3).

-- Click Add to create the collection.
+- Click Save to create the collection.

-The Settings sub-tab holds settings for Amazon S3 and tunable parameters for the search.
+- The Settings sub-tab holds settings for Amazon S3 and tunable parameters for the search.

 Access key from Amazon S3 security credentials.